HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf225.md

 ### New sizing guidance for rendering in a large configuration

 === "Containers"
     Results of DX sizing tests for rendering in a large Kubernetes configuration are now available.
 This guidance presents the key performance indicators (KPIs) and discusses how adjustments to the pod configuration can make improvements in the responsiveness of the system.
-For more information, see the topic []().
+For more information, see the topic [Sizing guidance for rendering in a large-sized Kubernetes configuration](../../guide_me/performance_tuning/kubernetes/rendering_large_config.md).

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository